Over 40? All You Need To Know About Looking Stunning In Pictures

 Camera Phone Photo Tips

-Here are a few of my favourite tips for shooting on my phone to get you started.
+Here are a few of my favourite tips for shooting on phone to get you started in midlife.

 - Shoot pictures in landscape format because they are easier to crop and much more flattering